 - Also if you are using your Mac or PC, then please upgrade to the most recent iTunes

-Once your Apple Music is back and working as expected, restore your device from your iTunes backup.
+Once your Apple Music is back and working as expected, restore your device from your iTunes or Finder backup.

-Apple Music Search Not Working in iOS 12?
+Apple Music Search Not Working in iOS or iPadOS?

-Starting with iOS 12, you can search for music by the lyrics!
+Using iOS 12+, you can search for music by the lyrics!

 If you know a few lines of the lyric of a song, type it into the lyric search function and let Apple Music